Devin Harris: Personal life

 Harris reportedly owns over 400 pairs of sneakers.
 He credits former teammate Keyon Dooling with helping him improve his wardrobe so he could look "the part of an NBA star".
 Harris owns the Guinness World Record for "fastest man with a basketball," running the length of the court in 3.9 seconds.
 In 2009, Harris received the NBA's Community Assist Award for his work with his charitable foundation "34 Ways to Assist".

 In 2013, Harris married former Fear Factor contestant (2004) and Playboy Cyber Club model, Meghan Allen.
 They have 2 children.
+Harris and his children are converts to Catholicism.

 In October 2017, Harris was granted leave from the Mavericks following the death of his brother.